Another Cinderella Story

 Another Cinderella Story is a 2008 American teen musical comedy film directed by Damon Santostefano and written by Erik Patterson and Jessica Scott.
 The film stars Selena Gomez, Drew Seeley, and Jane Lynch.
-It is a stand-alone sequel to A Cinderella Story (2004) and the second installment in the A Cinderella Story series.
+It is a stand-alone sequel to A Cinderella Story (2004) and the second installment in A Cinderella Story series.
 Like the first film, it is a retelling of the Cinderella fairy tale in a modern setting.
-The film was released on DVD on September 16, 2008, and premiered on ABC Family on January 18, 2009.
+The film had favorable reviews and Gomez won a Young Artist Award for her performance.
+It was released on DVD on September 16, 2008, and premiered on ABC Family on January 18, 2009.
 The film was followed by A Cinderella Story: Once Upon a Song (2011).